screeley44/stateful-gluster/examples/gluster-statefulset-cloud/README.md

 - [ ] Scale Down, does the volume shrink to the new number of replicas
 - [ ] TSP and Volume/Brick/Replication All Good?

+# Phase 3 Status - Using the Solution
+- [ ] Can I create pods that use the solution?
+- [ ] Can I dynamically provision clusters or volumes?
+- [ ] General Investigation

+# Phase 4 Status - Experimenting with different approaches
+- [ ] Investigate Kube Operators?
+- [ ] Investigate CRD?
+- [ ] Investigate 3rdParty Resources
+- [ ] Investigate specialized plugins/provisioners (external or internal)
+- [ ] Investigate replacing shell script functionality with other technology

 # The Recipe
 1. all-in-one yaml file that includes